mbkamdar/mbkamdar.github.io/_books/chambers-wayfarers-series.md

 > "It's not all that," Tak said.
 "A lot of it, yes.
 But there's good things, too.
 There's art and cities and science.
 All the things we've discovered.
 All the things we've learned and made better."
 >
 > "All the things made better for *some* people.
 Nobody has ever figured out how to make things better for *everybody*."

+The third one is a return to somewhat less philosophizing, and more story telling.
+It's a bit jumbled at first with quite a few (five!) seemingly separate stories running in parallel.
+But it's a fun read again.
+It isn't as easy to quote as it's much more about storytelling within context, but just a sample one to whet your appetitite:

+> There was a difference between being shy and being sequestered.
+Rarely in history had things turned out well for people who chose to lock themselves away.